Atlas 40-volt vs. 80-volt Cordless String Trimmer Comparison

 We get better loading results if the string curve is clockwise (CW) while feeding it into the trimmer spool in a counterclockwise (CCW) direction.
 In other words, the curve of the line feed is opposite that of the line path in the spool.
 Hard to explain, hopefully the graphic above helps.
 The string usually finds the exit hole better this way, particularly on the 80-volt trimmer.

-One last thing on loading the string into the spool, it does take a bit of hand grip strength to actually turn the knob on the spool to wind the string into the spool.
+One last thing on loading the string into the spool, it does take a bit of hand grip strength to turn the knob on the spool to wind the string into the spool.

 Runtime